Reconstructing the Arches I: Constraining the Initial Conditions: Setup and results of simulations

 We also compare the total mass of stars with $m>10\,\msun$ inside of $0.4\,\pc$.
 We define the mass fitness parameter

-as an estimator for how well the observed total mass of the cluster is reproduced in the model. $f_M = 1$ identifies a perfect match and becomes smaller the more $M_\mathrm{model}$ deviates from $M_\mathrm{Arches}$.
+as an estimator for how well the observed total mass of the cluster is reproduced in the model.
+From the NACO data, we determine the observed, incompleteness corrected cluster mass $M_\mathrm{Arches} = 6.1\cdot 10^3\msun$.
+The uncertainty in the total mass is estimated with $\Delta M_\mathrm{Arches} = 1\cdot 10^3\msun$ which accounts for uncertainties in individual stellar masses, cluster age, and stellar evolution models.
+With the above definition, $\fM = 1$ identifies a perfect match and becomes smaller the more $M_\mathrm{model}$ deviates from $M_\mathrm{Arches}$.

-In Fig.~\ref{fig:modvsobs_imf}, we show the comparison of the observed cumulative MF for the Arches cluster with our models.
-The integrated MF of the model (red dots) is fitted by a power-law MF (dotted blue line) to determine the slope $\Gamma$.
+In Fig.~\ref{fig:modvsobs_imf}, we show the comparison of the observed MF for the Arches cluster with our models.
+The sampled probability distribution (Eq.~\ref{eq:pdist}) of the model (red dots) is fitted by a power-law MF (dotted blue line) to determine the slope $\Gamma$.
+The resulting $\Gamma$ can be compared with the observed MF (Fig.~\ref{fig:obsimf}).
 Two different models are shown, which started out with a Salpeter IMF (left panel) and a flat IMF (right panel).
 The IMF used for the initial conditions of the model is also plotted in each panel (dashed green line).
-Because we only take stars within $0.4\,\pc$ into account, the measured (observed) MF can differ significantly from the original IMF.
-Similar to $f_M$, we define the MF fitness parameter
+Because we only take stars within $0.4\,\pc$ into account, the measured (observed) MF is flattened significantly by $0.2-0.3$ from the original IMF due to dynamical evolution.
+Similar to $\fCMP$, we also define a MF fitness parameter $\fIMF$ as